a1m0/a1m0/README.md

 <img align='right' src="https://media.giphy.com/media/Hi5evcgAbgfJlsB0sD/giphy.gif" width="320">
 <!-- <img src="https://i.pinimg.com/originals/c0/d6/10/c0d610d25c4dce9a0e7475411d586ece.gif"> -->

-#### About Me
+### A little more about me:

-- 🔭 I am Alireza Mohammadzade a Data Scientist and a Software Engineer working on creative computer science and engineering related ideas.
+- 🔭 I'm a Data Scientist and a Software Engineer working on creative computer science and engineering related ideas.

-- 🌱 I’m interested in Data Science, Software Architecture, Open Innovation, Artificial Intelligence and Robotics and I'm eagerly looking to for oppurtunities to learn new things.
+- 🌱 I’m interested in Data Science, Software Architecture, Open Innovation, Artificial Intelligence and Robotics and I'm eagerly looking for oppurtunities to learn new things.

 - 👯 I'm Currently looking forward to work with passionate professionals as a Data Scientist, Machine Learning Engineer or Deep Learning Engineer.

 <!--